Advocacy

 State Advocacy

-AAM works with federal and state level governments to promote best practices aimed at increasing the use of generic medicines and saving taxpayer money.
+In addition to efforts surrounding federal policy, AAM also works at the state level to promote best practices aimed at increasing the use of generic and biosimilar medicines and saving taxpayer money.
 These efforts include rapid responses to anti-substitution stories, advocating for specific generic substitution laws and general education.